tylerdq/autopoet/README.md

 ## Miscellaneous Notes
 ### Output Format
-The program returns one or more lines from the [dictionary file](words.txt), most of which contain multiple versions of each word (suffixes, including tenses and pluralization).
+The program prints to the consolve and also saves to "output.txt" (unless an alternate filename is given).
+Output includes one or more lines from the [dictionary file](words.txt), most of which contain multiple versions of each word (suffixes, including tenses and pluralization).
 The choice to return full lines instead of parsing through the lines was made to encourage the user to select versions of words that might be most appropriate.

 *Example (interpreted/refined) outputs from "poet" can be viewed in [outputs.md](outputs.md)*

 ### Notes on Dictionary File
 The dictionary used is [2of12id](http://wordlist.aspell.net/alt12dicts-infl-readme/) from 12dicts which appears in the working directory as "dictionary.txt".
 If this file is moved, renamed, or edited the program will probably break or not work as intended.

-The [dictionary file](dictionary.txt) has been edited using the following processes:
+The [dictionary file](dictionary.txt) has been pre-processed in the following ways:
 1. find: `([A-Z])\s([^:]*):` replace: `$2 $1:` (isolate POS codes to make subprograms work)
 2. find: `^\+` replace: `` (remove `+` from line beginnings to make `thes` work)
 3. find: `^-` replace: `` (remove `-` from line beginnings to make `thes` work)